Records/Documentation Options and Substitutions

 Pre-Kindergarten FCPS offers pre-kindergarten programs to all students eligible for free or reduced-price meals.
 Additional factors that increase a child's risk of not being successful in school may then be considered.
 To enter the pre-kindergarten program this school year, a child must turn 4 years old on or before September 1, of that year.
-Applications are available at all elementary schools, and registration begins the first day of parent-teacher conferences.
+Applications are available at all elementary schools, and registration begins in March.
 Enrollment is limited.
 For more information, visit the Pre-Kindergarten page.

 Bus service is provided to Pre-K students eligible for transportation under FCPS Policy 441 who live in the attendance area of schools where the classes are offered.
 Parents are responsible for the transportation of students whose walking route to and from the school is 1-1/4 mile or less or who live outside the attendance area of the school where the classes are held.

 Immunizations and Health Records Health records help school staff support student needs.
 The following are required to enroll a student in a Maryland public school for the first time.

 - Verification of all state-required immunizations, recorded on Department of Health and Mental Hygiene form 896 Immunization Certificate.